Women’s History Month

 In 1987, growing from “Women’s History Week”, the National Women’s History Project petitioned for March to be recognized as “Women’s History Month.”
 March has since been dedicated to acknowledging and preserving contributions made by women throughout history.
 The month of March was specifically chosen as it aligns with International Women’s Day on March 8.

-In honor of this year’s theme, “Women Who Advocate for Equity, Diversity, and Inclusion”, Macalester College takes intentional time to learn from the wisdom and brilliance of women and their relentless leadership to foster an equitable society.
-As a community, we engage in meaningful conversations centering on the voices and stories of women who advance equity and justice.
+Macalester College takes this time to learn from the wisdom and brilliance of women and their relentless leadership to foster an equitable society.
+As a community, we invite you to engage in meaningful conversations centering on the voices and stories of women who advance equity and justice.

 If you would like to have your event and/or program featured please submit it via our online form.